 You will also see old army barracks beside the castle and nearby there’s also a submarine bunker!
 The beach is small and rocky but lovely, nevertheless.
 I have also seen people camping right on the beach here!

 Right on the border of Macedonia is a popular stopover holiday spot for families.
 Pogradec offers beautiful views of Lake Ohrid which is over 4 million years old.
 The lake is under UNESCO protection as it’s home to as many as 17 aquatic animal species which are majority native to this lake.

-The town is a must for nature lovers who are after a peaceful holiday by the lake!
+The town is one of the must see places in Albania for nature lovers who are after a peaceful holiday by the lake!